How come we have never heard of bog turtles? Yet they happen to live in our state.

 Well, they only live in small, isolated pockets in parts of the Eastern United States.
 And guess what?
 They make their homes in bogs and other swampy wetlands.
 Hence the name, bog turtle!

-So they live in bogs.
+Lots of cool things, including turtles, live in bogs.
 But what exactly is a bog?

 There are many false misconceptions about these incredible animals.